Part-Time Tech

 Ernie Park is the founder of Part-Time Tech, this blog and podcast!
 His mission is to unlock part-time work in the tech industry.

 I was a full-time software engineer and engineering manager for about 10 years.
 In 2021, I was a remote engineering manager and burned out.
-The job was fine and not too grueling, but remote and being on zooms all day just wasn’t working for me.
+The job was fine and I was good about setting boundaries with my hours, but as an extrovert, being remote and on Zoom all day wasn't working for me.
+It was the first time I felt this way in my entire career.

 As I quit my full-time job at Brex, my manager offered me an hourly contract role as a developer advocate for the team I was already managing as that role had not been hired for yet.
 I helped maintain API documentation and infrastructure and provided the team additional capacity without having to go and hire someone separate.
 It was perfect as it allowed me to work as little or as much as I want and still collect some income.